delfiobradors/CARB/README.md

 The code and results are in "ESPN_chisquared.py".
 Significance was found.

 Third step is going to be to apply Machine Learning to try to predict the likelihood of a corner on a given match.

+I also created an easy way to extract the info of last events given the next matches.
+This will make it easy to input the matches on a given day and try to predict croner-before-9 likeihood.